 One of my interests is how to do this.
 Especially if there are a lot of potential CMOs to consider, and not much time (if you are an evaluation team)

-My conjecture is that you need a two-stage process:
+My conjecture is that you need a multi-stage process:

 - Focus in only on those CMOs where there is an association.
 In this order of priority: